'Beautiful' - pole vaulters choose to share gold

 Katie Moon and Nina Kennedy decided to share their pole vault gold medal in a touching moment at the World Championships in Budapest.

-American Moon and Australia's Kennedy both cleared 4.90 metres but missed all three attempts at 4.95m after a draining two hours and 10 minutes.
+American Moon and Australia's Kennedy both cleared 4.90m but missed all three attempts at 4.95m after a draining two hours and 10 minutes.

 They could have gone to a jump-off but ultimately decided to share the gold.